browserengineering/book/book/scheduling-and-threading.md

     return thread
 ```

-And we'll need a small edit to `request` to use the lcok to control access
+And we'll need a small edit to `request` to use the lock:
-to the cookie jar:

 ``` {.python}
 def request(url, top_level_url, payload=None, lock=None):